awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 Videocontent.ts
 ```

-The following declaration is valid:
+The following declaration is valid\.

 ```
 #EXT-X-CUE-OUT: 0